INTRODUCTION

 A. Surgical Robotics

-This technology is focuses on the area of minimally invasive applications that was established in the late 1990s, also it has teleoperated and ergonomic features.
-Those surgical procedures have been conducted on over 3 million patients to date8.
-Surgical robotics have been receiving a wide significant attention from healthcare systems in the world and industry.
+8. Surgical robotics have been receiving a wide significant attention from healthcare systems in the world and industry.
 It represents a radical change in the work of the operating room, turning the robot into a member of the surgical team.

 When considering the robot as another member, the robot is perceived as an "intelligent robotic surgeon", with autonomy and decision-making capacity.
-However, it is more accurate, and closer to reality, to see the surgical robot as an "advanced surgical tool", that is, as a device placed in the hands of the surgeon that allows it to increase its capabilities, make it more precise, mitigate the fatigue problems, improve dexterity, etc. In this way the autonomy of surgical robots is very limited to certain specific tasks, while most of the time the robot is a tool that works under the tele-operated control scheme9.
+However, it is more accurate, and closer to reality, to see the surgical robot as an "advanced surgical tool", that is, as a device placed in the hands of the surgeon that allows it to increase its capabilities, make it more precise, mitigate the fatigue problems, improve dexterity, etc. In this way the autonomy of surgical robots is very limited to certain specific tasks, while most of the time the robot is a tool that works under the tele-operated control scheme

-The design of surgical robot should include a risk analysis 10, because the device has contact with the human during the anesthesia stage and could be hazardous.
-Besides, around the world, to create the control engineering of the system is common the application of the Block Diagram as shown in Fig. 4.11, which gives security, accuracy, comfort and usability to the surgeon.
+10, because the device has contact with the human during the anesthesia stage and could be hazardous.
+Besides, around the world, to create the control engineering of the system is common the application of the Block Diagram as shown in

 Fig. 4.
 Block Diagram of Surgical Robotic System – Control

-Computer-assisted surgery (CAS) is a global process that encompasses several stages; diagnosis, planning, intervention, post-operative stages.
-It is important to improve each of them in order to improve the overall process12.
-Surgical navigation means the systems that allow the 3D localization of the different actors involved in the surgical procedure; namely, surgical tools, surgical field, and anatomical information of the patient (pre-operative or intra-operative images)13.
+12. Surgical navigation means the systems that allow the 3D localization of the different actors involved in the surgical procedure; namely, surgical tools, surgical field, and anatomical information of the patient (pre-operative or intra-operative images)

-Different classifications of robots could be made for surgery, depending on their control scheme (autonomous or tele-operated), or their position with respect to the patient (table-mounted-robot or patient-mounted-robot), or their mechanical architecture (serial robot, parallel or mobile robot)14.
+Different classifications of robots could be made for surgery, depending on their control scheme (autonomous or tele-operated), or their position with respect to the patient (table-mounted-robot or patient-mounted-robot), or their mechanical architecture (serial robot, parallel or mobile robot)

-Worldwide, the most used robotic surgery system is the da Vinci®, it has advantages compared to laparoscopic surgery such as less loss and requirement of blood transfusion, less postoperative pain, hospital stays and shorter recovery times; at the expense of longer operative times and a higher cost compared with the laparoscopic technique15.
+Worldwide, the most used robotic surgery system is the da Vinci®, it has advantages compared to laparoscopic surgery such as less loss and requirement of blood transfusion, less postoperative pain, hospital stays and shorter recovery times; at the expense of longer operative times and a higher cost compared with the laparoscopic technique

 Fig. 5.
 Quantity of da Vinci ® Surgical Robotic System – Latin America

-Around the world, there are some companies to develop surgical robotics in order to apply in specific anatomical body part, as shown in Table IV. .
-In Latin America has not yet invented a surgical robot that is used directly in procedures with humans.
+Around the world, there are some companies to develop surgical robotics in order to apply in specific anatomical body part, as shown in

 TABLE 4.
 SURGICAL ROBOTICS TECH - ANATOMICAL SECTION